exonum/exonum-doc/src/get-started/create-service.md

 As the wallets table is not Merkelized (a simplifying assumption discussed at the beginning of the tutorial), the returned value should be an empty vector, `vec![]`.

-The remaining method, `public_api_handler`, creates a REST `Handler` to process web requests to the node.
+The remaining method, `wire_api`, binds APIs defined by service.
 We will use it to receive transactions via REST API using the logic we defined in `CryptocurrencyApi` earlier.

 ```rust